sharvin18/Summer-Of-Bitcoin-Challenge/README.md

 - The logic behind my program is that to I have used the fee/weight ratio to maximize the fee for the miners.
 The greater value for the ratio are considered first.
 This approach is similar to the `Fractional Knapsack Algorithm` which uses the profit/weight ratio for maximizing the profit.
 - For storing the input from csv file, I have used the `MemPoolTransaction` class that stores the following values for each transaction: txid, fee, weight, fee/weight ratio, parents, whether transaction is valid or not.
-- The `block_operations` class is used to perform all the operations to achieve the optimal solution
+- The `BlockOperations` class is used to perform all the operations to achieve the optimal solution
 - All the transactions are checked one by one in the descending order of their ratios.
 The two conditions that allow the transaction to take place are:
 ```python
 total_weight <= 4000000 and transaction.parent should be already included: